California Climate Accountability Package: SB 219 & AB 2311

 Requirements of CA SB 261

-• Starting in 2026, and every second year thereafter, companies must disclose their climate-related risks, along with mitigation and adaptation measures, on their websites.
+• Before the start of 2026, and every two years after, companies must publish climate-related risk disclosures—including mitigation and adaptation measures—on their websites.

 Timeline of CA SB 261